16strands/SystemsHW/HW5/README.md

 ### Making the warm cache:

+20.4% of total number of requests was the number we used as number of unique keys.

 We did a cool mathematical model to simulate the lengths of values for items in the cache.
 The paper said that, for ETC, the average value size was 150 with value sizes ranging from 1 to 5k.
 We used a boost library for skewed distribution to accurately replicate this.

 ### Total requests: